roygomel/EllipsoidalAmplitudes/README.md

 # EllipsoidalAmplitudes

-Python module that calculates the expected semi amplitudes of the first three harmonics, based on the PHOEBE simulated light curves.
+Python module that calculates the expected semi amplitudes of the first three harmonics of the ellipsoidal effect.

 Use the following steps: